gabeklein/expressive-mvc/README.md

   const state = use(CountControl);

   // Setting new values to its properties will trigger a render in order
-  // to keep synced.     ⌄               ⌄
+  // to remain synced.   ⌄               ⌄
   return (
     <Row>
       <Button